 - If you are registering a cluster by using Terraform or Config Connector, ensure that you have set up a Google Cloud service account for the tool and configured it so that the tool can authenticate to Google Cloud:

-Register your cluster
+Register your GKE cluster

 As you saw in the prerequisites, we recommend registering your GKE clusters with fleet Workload Identity enabled, which provides a consistent way for applications to authenticate to Google Cloud APIs and services.
 You can find out more about the advantages of enabling fleet Workload Identity in Use fleet Workload Identity.
 All of the following options allow you to enable fleet Workload Identity if required.

-The simplest and quickest way to register a GKE cluster in a project with the Anthos platform enabled is to register it from the Anthos clusters page in the Google Cloud console.
+If the entire Anthos platform is enabled (which you do by enabling the Anthos API in your project), you can register an existing cluster in the same project from the Google Cloud console.
+This is the simplest and quickest way to register a GKE cluster.
 Using this approach immediately lets you view your cluster as part of your fleet in the console, and use fleet-enabled features such as Anthos Config Management.

 You can create and register a GKE cluster (with or without enabling the entire Anthos platform) by using Terraform or Config Connector.